Simple Living Sunday – The written word will live on

 In the end, video didn’t kill the radio star.
 The industry changed and evolved, and people now consume music on different platforms than radio, but music lives on.
 I believe the same will apply to the written word.
 There’s a reason we’re still reading words that were written thousands of years ago.
 The written word endures and inspires.

 What do you think?
-Will the popularity of platforms like TikTok and YouTube make the written word irrelevant?
+Will AI and the popularity of platforms like TikTok and YouTube make the written word irrelevant?
 Tell me your thoughts below.

 Hi there!
 I’m Michelle and I live in Kitchener, Ontario, Canada.
 I am married with two young adult daughters.
 I’m a big fan of reducing waste, using less plastic, decluttering and simplifying life as much as possible.